Kuba-Nowoszynski/weather-app/README.md

 - User-Friendly Interface: The app's intuitive design makes navigating and accessing information a breeze.

 ## How To Use
-Check out our live demo [here](https://q8-weather.netlify.app/)to experience the Weather App in action.
+Check out our live demo [here](https://q8-weather.netlify.app/) to experience the Weather App in action.
 Stay informed about the weather like never before!

 Experience weather information like never before with the Weather App.
 Whether you're planning a weekend getaway or just want to know if you'll need an umbrella, this app has you covered.
 Explore our user-friendly interface and get accurate weather insights.
 Try it out now!